-A person who mates carefully selected wild birds of the same species to reproduce offspring with the same qualities and characteristics for the pet industry.
+A Bird Breeder is a person who breeds carefully selected wild birds of the same species to reproduce offspring with the same qualities and characteristics for the pet industry.

 !
-Breeders of birds used in farming (such as chickens, emu, geese, quail, swans and ostriches) are farmers and are discussed under their own careers (bird farmers).
+Breeders of birds used in farming (such as chickens, emu, geese, quail, swans and ostriches) are farmers and are discussed under the Farming and Livestock Management category.

 Aviculture is the practice of keeping and breeding birds.

 The different kinds of bird breeders generally breed specific bird species for the pet trade, based on the type of birds and setup: